Urban planning in ancient Egypt: Amarna

 Some of these buildings can be identified easily by their inscriptions, but we know the names of others only through this speech.
 On the entire western side of the road and probably reaching down to the riverside was the Great Palace, consisting of several stone courts and halls, and housing at its center a huge courtyard surrounded by statues of Akhenaten.
 Across the road and connected by a brick bridge lay the King's House, a small palace and residence of the king.
 South of the palace (on the west side of the road) was the Mansion of the Sun-disc, a religious building whose purpose is not completely understood but was likely the king's mortuary temple.
 In the northernmost position on the east side of the road in the Central City was the largest temple of all, the House of the Sun-disc, or the Great Temple of the Aten, which lay on an east–west axis and consisted of a rectangular walled area measuring 760 by 290 meters, enclosing several individual temples.
 Near the temples were long storehouses and priests' housing.
 Due east of the king's house were offices, the archives (in which the Amarna Letters were found), and police and military barracks.
 On the eastern outskirts of the Central City was a walled workmen's village housing the workers during the city's construction.
-Villas of the king's vizier's and priests sprawled along both sides of the Royal Road to the south.
+Villas of the king's vizier and priests sprawled along both sides of the Royal Road to the south.
 At the far south of the city was an unusual complex called the Maru-Aten, a walled complex of gardens, pools, an artificial island, and open-air kiosks.
 While it was originally mistaken by excavators as a sort of pleasure resort, it is understood now to be a religious building.

 Most of Amarna's housing was in two large areas north and south of the Central City.
 These sprawling suburbs housed the large population needed to maintain the court and run the administration of the Central City.
 Residing in the suburbs was a very mixed collection of social groups, the priests, soldiers, builders, sculptors and scribes having the most prominent houses.
 As far as the residential sections of Amarna are concerned, there is almost a complete absence of an imposed layout.
 Outside the corridor of the Royal Road, there were a few broad, far from straight streets running more or less north and south and joining the suburbs to the center, crossed by perpendicular, smaller streets.
 The houses themselves are arranged in arbitrary clusters which create distinct neighborhoods.
 There does not seem to be any concept of "prime location" except to be located on one of the main north–south streets, and rich and poor seemed to live side by side.
 Proximity to the Central City or the Royal Road seems to have been unimportant, and there is at least one example of a royal vizier who seems to have chosen to live as far away from the king as possible.